JhonattanReales21/ML1_sugar_industry/README.md

 # Prediction and Classification in the Sugar Industry

 ## Description
-From the data of a sugar cane extraction and processing company, we will perform exploratory analysis, data cleaning and inference of variables of interest using regression and classification models seen in the machine learning 1 class at icesi university.
+From the data of a sugar cane extraction and processing company, we will perform some exploratory analysis, data cleaning and inference of variables of interest using regression and classification models seen in the machine learning 1 class at icesi university.

 ### Data context
 .